agSidharth/encyst_samples/README.md

 * --arch_path,--model_path are understandable and default values might be suffiencient to use.

 `python encyst_samples.py --seed <seed> --show` to test the watermark on the results..
+* --weak_natural to use a less strict heuristic for filtering naturality
+* --min_sens to filter for minimmum sensitivity in case of white box model
 * --seed <seed>  to give the seed to change the refernce natural images by which we are going to compare our lpips alexnet loss.
 * --show to see the image of each naturally verified images.
 * --arch_path,--model_path,--attack_model_path,--watermark_path are understood, default values will work most of the time, watermark path will change when different vae is used.